apache/servicecomb-service-center/docs/user-guides/rbac.md

 - service: permission to discover, register service and instance
 - governance:  permission to manage traffic control policy, such as rate limiting
 - service/schema: permission to register and discover contract
-- account: permission to manage accounts
+- account: permission to manage accounts and account-locks
 - role: permission to manage roles
 - ops: permission to access admin API